How Automation Can Help You at All Five Stages of Software Testing

 In acceptance testing, rather than testing the software in all possible scenarios, the software is tested in the most likely scenarios it will encounter.
 This is to make sure that when the end-user is using the product, that they will be able to use it without running into problems.
 Most importantly, this ensures that the software is able to do what it was intended to do.

 In automated testing, you are able to send the software down two different paths.
-One path is the ideal scenario where the user completes everything correctly and the software performs appropriately.
+One path is the ideal scenario, where the user completes everything correctly and the software performs appropriately.
 In another scenario, there is some sort of error; for example, the user forgets to fill in a necessary form.
-This testing sees how the software would perform under less than ideal circumstances and how they can be fixed.
+This testing sees how the software would perform under less-than-ideal circumstances and how they can be fixed.
 In addition to confirming that this meets the end-users’ needs, this will also help ensure that the user will be satisfied with how the software is running.

 Quality testing is completed in order to ensure that all non-functional requirements are met.
 The goal of non-functional testing is to increase reliability, usability, and maintainability of the product.
 Quality testing looks at the way the system operates, rather than how the software behaves overall.
 This article from Guru99 neatly breaks down all the parameters of quality testing.

-If quality testing is not completed, then there can be major frustrations when the end-user begins using the new software product.
+If quality testing is not completed, there can be major frustrations when the end-user begins using the new software product.
 One example of quality testing is looking at how many users can login to a portal at one time.
 If no quality testing is done and only two people are able to login at a time, this results in an unhappy end-user and a development team scrambling to make a fix.
 Quality testing ensures that all non-functional requirements are met before deployment.

 There are many components of quality testing.
 Manually, this could end up being a very time-consuming and subjective process.
 Automating this type of testing ensures that all aspects are tested and addressed appropriately before delivering the software to an end-user.

 Staging testing is the last type of testing and should be completed after the software is considered ready for deployment.
-In staging testing there is verification that the software can be deployed to an environment that matches the production environment.
+In staging testing, there is verification that the software can be deployed to an environment that matches the production environment.

 In staging testing, the software is deployed to an environment that most closely mimics the actual environment in which the software will be deployed.
 This means that configurations and resources must match between the staging environment and the actual production.